-While it is Mr Trump who has so championed the latter approach, it is Mr Obama who the Republican Party has sought to portray as a divisive leader, and one who would rather have been able to act unopposed.
-It is a description that, bewilderingly, now informs conventional wisdom among even the more serious figures on the European Right, despite having originated with the most unscrupulous of their American cousins.
+Though it is Mr Trump who built his bid for the White House on the latter approach, it is Mr Obama who the Republican Party has sought to portray as a divisive leader, and one who would rather have been able to act unopposed.
+It is a description that now informs conventional wisdom among even the more serious figures on the European Right, despite having originated with the most unscrupulous of their American cousins.

-Talking to Former House Speaker Newt Gingrich on Monday, Fox’s Sean Hannity put it thus: “Because he didn’t respect the constitution—separation of powers, coequal branches of government—and ruled by executive fiat, Donald Trump is going to spend the first few hours of his presidency, or at least that first week, eliminating I would argue 75% of Obama’s agenda.”
-The particular charge here is that Obama developed an unusual reliance on executive orders, which allow presidents to adjust legislation without congressional approval.
-It is worth subjecting to scrutiny, in part because it bears little, but also because it will be used to excuse Trump for behaving in just the way described when it suits him, as he has already promised to do.
+The central claim is that Obama developed an unusual reliance on executive orders, which allow presidents to adjust legislation without congressional approval.
+Talking to Former House Speaker Newt Gingrich on Monday, Fox’s Sean Hannity put it thus: “Because Obama didn’t respect the constitution—separation of powers, coequal branches of government—and ruled by executive fiat, Donald Trump is going to spend the first few hours of his presidency, or at least that first week, eliminating I would argue 75% of his agenda.”
+The claim is worth subjecting to scrutiny, in part because it bears little, but also because it will be used to excuse Trump for behaving in just the way described when it suits him, as he has already promised to do.

 Speaking before the election, Obama summarised the stated tactic of the Republican leadership: “If they cooperated with me, then that would validate our efforts.
 If they were able to maintain uniform opposition to whatever I proposed, that would send a signal to the public of gridlock, dysfunction, and that would help them win seats in the midterms… It turned out to be pretty smart politics.”
 It is an approach decided in advance by a Republican leadership whose dislike for the first black president always had a unique flavour.
 And it could be sustained only because so much groundwork had been done to depict him as an object of suspicion, working to undermine the strength of a country he had no right to be governing in the first place.

-Take the following, proffered by one Louie Gohmert in the aftermath of the Boston bombings, which in its clumsy, spiteful fantasising outdoes the most imaginative theories about Obama’s birthplace or communist sympathies: “This administration has so many Muslim Brotherhood members… that they just are making wrong decisions for America.”
-Gohmert is a Republican Congressman who has represented the state of Texas since 2005.
+Take the following, proffered by Texan Congressman Louie Gohmert in the aftermath of the Boston bombings, which in its clumsy, spiteful fantasising outdoes the most imaginative theories about Obama’s birthplace or communist sympathies: “This administration has so many Muslim Brotherhood members… that they just are making wrong decisions for America.”
 The aforementioned Gingrich, a panjandrum of the G.O.P and by all accounts an impressive and cerebral man, once speculated that Obama can be comprehended “only if you understand Kenyan, anti-colonial behaviour.”
 This list could go on, and on again.
 Many of Obama’s most enthusiastic denouncers might not feature on it, but they ride a putrid wave generated by those who do.